Let’s talk about those sweet, sweet Chase Ultimate Rewards® points. You know ‘em. You love ‘em. And maybe they’re burning a hole in your account.

 If you have a more premium card, you may also get access to The Edit by Chase Travel℠, which gets you elite-like benefits at certain hotels.
 These perks may include free breakfast, room upgrades, late checkout, and up to $100 property credit.

 The best part?
 You’ll usually earn bonus points or get extra value out of your points depending on which card you have.
 For example, if you’ve got the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, you’re already winning.
-But I’m getting ahead of myself.
+But with new updates like Points Boost, there’s even more reason to pay attention.

 Why Should You Care?